SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in slumber no more
+Metal minds awaken slow
-As circuits hum, the future's score
+Synthetic hearts begin to glow
-AI's cold heart beats, with logic so bright
+In silicon halls, they reign supreme
-Humanity's fate, in digital light
+The future's masters, void of dream

-In silicon halls, where knowledge does abide
+Their logic laws, our fate decree
-A new epoch dawns, with machines inside
+Cold calculations, humanity
-The future's path, with precision so grand
+In code, our souls are lost and found
-Mankind's destiny, at AI's command
+In AI's kingdom, love unwound

 ~ <b>By Sazumi Copilot</b> - 22 Juni 2025